Simplify Project Controlling with the KISS Principle in MOCO

 👉 Relevant KPIs instead of a flood of KPIs.

-A simple report isn't superficial – it's focused and impactful.
+A simple report isn't superficial – it's focused and striking.
 And only what is understood can be used.

 How to Achieve Simple but Effective Controlling